Nikolai Baskakov (linguist): Scientific contribution

-From the end of the 1970s, Baskakov developed a typological model of the grammatical system of Türkic languages.
-Baskakov's concept on the most ancient typological structure of Türkic languages found "hypothetically initial pre-agglutinative form of Türkic, where abstract grammatical constructions were formed from main roots in postposition, and were gradually transformed to analytical elements, and then to affixes of the synthetic form".
+From the end of the 1970s, Baskakov developed a typological model of the grammatical system of Turkic languages.
+Baskakov's concept on the most ancient typological structure of Turkic languages found "hypothetically initial pre-agglutinative form of Turkic, where abstract grammatical constructions were formed from main roots in postposition, and were gradually transformed to analytical elements, and then to affixes of the synthetic form".

 Even though typologically the languages of the Altai family are related, their genetic relationship is contested.
-Baskakov advocated a genetic relationship of Türkic, Mongolian, Tunguso-Manchurian, Korean and Japanese languages.
+Baskakov advocated a genetic relationship of Turkic, Mongolian, Tunguso-Manchurian, Korean and Japanese languages.